igorg9810/expense-tracker/TASK6_CI_CD_REPORT.md

    - ☑ Do not allow bypassing the above settings
    - ☑ Require approval from code owners (if you have CODEOWNERS file)

 **Note:** Status checks only appear in the dropdown after the workflow has run at least once.
-Push the workflow file to `main` first, then configure branch protection.
+Push the workflow file to `master` first, then configure branch protection.

 ### 2. GitHub Secrets Configuration